ae9o/tic-tac-toe/README.md

 # Advanced tic-tac-toe for custom fields

 This implementation of tic-tac-toe allows to play against advanced AI on a field of custom size.
-The development of this app was started as part of a test task.
-I continue to develop it and its code is distributed under the Apache License 2.0.
+The development of this app was started as part of a test task, and its code is distributed under the Apache License 2.0.
 Feel free to use it for any purpose.

 In order to maintain playability on very large fields, a small change in gameplay was required.
 A player must collect a combo of only 5 marks in a row on a field of size 6 or more (see the gif above for an example).
 It seems to me that this is the only version of the game that is exciting.
 The limited size of the combo on a large field creates a wide scope of possible strategies and makes the game tense.
-Awesome!

 ## Implementation details